Modern Slavery Policy

 Red Letter Days - Our Business

-We are a part of the Smartbox Group, the European No 1 in experience gifts and has its head office in Dublin, Ireland.
-Smartbox operates in 10 European countries (France, Spain, Italy, Belgium, Denmark, Netherlands, Sweden, Switzerland, UK and Ireland).
+We are a part of the Smartbox Group, the European No 1 in experience gifts, which has its head office in Dublin, Ireland.
+Smartbox currently operates in 11 European countries (France, Spain, Italy, Portugal, Belgium, Denmark, the Netherlands, Sweden, Switzerland, UK and Ireland).

 Our Statement on modern slavery and human trafficking

-Red Letter Days is opposed to slavery, servitude, compulsory or forced labour and human trafficking (together, "Modern Slavery").
+Red Letter Days is opposed to slavery, servitude, compulsory or forced labour and human trafficking (together, "Modern Slavery") in all its forms.
 Red Letter Days is committed to ensuring that no Modern Slavery takes place in any part of the business which Red Letter Days controls, or within its supply chain.

-3.2 Red Letter Days does not employ significant numbers of agency workers or contractors except for peak trading periods during Christmas for example.
-The agency and contract workers are treated equally as our full time and permanent employees.
+3.2 Red Letter Days does not employ significant numbers of agency workers or contractors except for peak trading periods (during Christmas for example).
+The agency and contract workers are treated equally with our full time and permanent employees.

-3.3 All employees, contractors and agency workers are required to adhere to the Policy (defined below).
-We aim to provide our employees with guidance and actively encourage them on how to report slavery concerns using our Code of Conduct and Whistleblowing Policy.
+3.3 All employees, contractors and agency workers are required to adhere to the Policy.
+We aim to provide our staff members with guidance and actively encourage them to report slavery concerns using our Code of Conduct and Whistleblowing Policy.

 Modern Slavery risk in the context of Red Letter Days supply chain

-4.1 Red Letter Days is committed to ensure ethical compliance, to act with integrity in all our business relationships and to eradicate forced labour and human trafficking from within its supply chain.
+4.1.
+Red Letter Days is committed to ensuring ethical compliance, to act with integrity in all our business relationships and to eradicate forced labour and human trafficking from within its supply chain

 Response to Modern Slavery risks